Moderna, Inc.: Trial Uncertainty Risks Peak Valuation

 Unproven Technology Battles Big Pharma

 Meanwhile, Moderna, Inovio Pharmaceuticals, Inc. (INV), and BioNTech SE (BNTX)/Pfizer Inc. (PFE) are advancing nucleic acid vaccines.
-Safe and easy to develop, the nucleic acid vaccines can be speedily scaled up for production, though they are yet to be proven clinically.
+Safe and easy to develop, this vaccine type can be speedily scaled up for production, but yet to be proven clinically.
 Despite slow human applications owing to difficulty in moving the DNA molecule into the cellular interior, Inovio’s technology based on DNA plasmids has been used in veterinary care and a Phase I trial is currently underway for its candidate.
 Meanwhile, Pfizer working with BioNTech has already initiated a Phase I trial for its mRNA vaccine in Europe expecting the emergency use later this year.

-Moderna’s candidate contains the mRNA that codes for the Spike protein on the coronavirus facilitating the host cell infection.
-The company has already filed an IND (Investigational New Drug) application for the Phase II trial expecting to initiate it in the second quarter of 2020 (Q2 2020) leading to a possible Phase III trial in fall of 2020 subject to regulatory approval.
-Having passed the development stage fairly easily, Moderna now has entered the riskier testing phase where its unproven technology will be up against the deep-pocketed big pharma backing the already-proven mechanisms of vector-based and DNA vaccines.
+Moderna’s candidate contains the mRNA that codes for the Spike protein expressed on the coronavirus particle helping it cause the host cell infection.
+The company has already filed an IND (Investigational New Drug) application for the Phase II trial, planning its initiation in the second quarter of 2020 (Q2 2020) leading to a possible Phase III trial in the fall of 2020 subject to regulatory approval.
+Having passed the development stage fairly easily, Moderna now has entered the riskier testing phase where its unproven technology will be up against the already-proven mechanisms of vector-based and DNA vaccines backed by the deep-pocketed big pharma.

 Gearing up for large scale late stage trials, the leading contenders are concurrently expanding their vaccine manufacturing capacity, prompting Moderna to secure the supplies.
 Recently, BARDA (Biomedical Advanced Research and Development Authority), its largest grant provider over the past three years, awarded ~$483M for the advanced development and large-scale manufacturing of mRNA-1273.
-A few weeks later, an agreement was signed with Lonza Group Ltd. (OTCPK:LZAGY) to source up to 1B of doses per year.
-Even though the production could reach a hundred million per month with the support of its manufacturing facility in Norwood, MA, the capacity has already been matched by Pfizer and JNJ which plan to ramp up the production up to hundreds of millions and ~1B of vaccines, respectively.
+A few weeks later, an agreement was signed with Lonza Group Ltd. (OTCPK:LZAGY) to source up to 1B of vaccine doses per year.
+Even though the production could reach a hundred million per month with the support of its own manufacturing facility in Norwood, MA, the capacity increase has already been matched by Pfizer and JNJ which plan to ramp up the production up to hundreds of millions and ~1B of vaccines, respectively.

 Revenue Slide to Reverse

 Despite the risks taken, Moderna is only a clinical-stage biopharmaceutical company with none of its candidates having reached the Phase III clinical trials yet.
-Generating revenue through strategic alliances with government and private collaborators, the company has witnessed two back-to-back years of revenue decline.
+Generating revenue through strategic alliances with government and private collaborators, the company has witnessed two years of back-to-back revenue contractions.
 With BARDA agreement committing more than eight times of its 2019 revenue, the trend could reverse this year.
 Therefore, the consensus revenue estimate of $85.8M with ~42.5% of YoY (year-over-year) growth is justifiable for 2020, in our view.

 Source: koyfin

 However, the vaccines, despite their low probability of success, are hardly money-makers.
 The chief scientific officer of J&J has already estimated that its COVID-19 vaccine could cost as little as “ten dollars or ten euros a dose” depending on the production output.
-Even if mRNA-1373 makes market entry, the tight competition and government pressure could, therefore, weaken Moderna’s pricing power, eroding its profitability.
+Even if mRNA-1273 makes market entry, the tight competition and government pressure could, therefore, weaken Moderna’s pricing power, eroding its profitability.

 Risks don’t justify the Peak Valuation

 As I pointed out in my previous article on Moderna, the coronavirus vaccine development can be a double-edged sword for the company.
 As much as any success could validate its entire mRNA vaccine platform, the pitfalls could jeopardize its technical soundness, risking the company’s peak valuation, which, at ~211.3x of NTM (next twelve months) EV/Sales currently, leaves hardly any room error.

 The multiple is more than double its average over the past six months and several times higher than that of peers, BioNTech and Inovio.
 When compared to CanSino, the company with the leading candidate in the race, Moderna commands a premium of ~53.0%.
 With a valuation unmatched by the novelty in its vaccine development strategy, we believe Moderna’s soaring multiple needs to be revised down.
 Assuming an NTM EV/Sales multiple of ~133.0x - ~140.0x, the consensus revenue estimate for 2020 suggests the company is overvalued by ~32.7% - ~29.5%, hardly a compelling ‘Buying’ opportunity despite a few indications to the contrary.

 Sources: The Author; Data from Seeking Alpha, Koyfin and Author Estimates

-In terms of insider trades over the last six months, Moderna’s insider selling has exceeded the purchasing by ~13.9x.
+Considering Moderna's insider trades over the last six months, the selling has exceeded the purchasing by ~13.9x.
 However, for the last three months, it has declined to ~4.5x from ~15.7x in the first-three-month period, suggesting an improving level of confidence by the insiders over the company’s prospects.

 Keeping All Eggs in a Single Basket

-Meanwhile, Moderna’s broad candidate portfolio diversifies its product risk even though the reliance on a single vaccine platform impacts its future collaborations should any of the programs encounter setbacks.
+Meanwhile, Moderna’s broader candidate portfolio diversifies its product risk even though the reliance on a single vaccine platform impacts its future collaborations should any of the programs encounter setbacks.
 Moderna’s CMV (Cytomegalovirus) vaccine currently undergoing a Phase II trial is a potential blockbuster therapy with a peak sales opportunity of ~$2B - ~$5B.
 With no approved vaccine, the CMV infection is the commonest cause of birth defect in the U.S. Estimating $200M - $250M for its Phase III trial set for 2021, Moderna, with sole worldwide rights for the vaccine, could seek collaborations to ensure its unhindered clinical development as the COVID-19 vaccine testing strains the cash flows.
-While positive interim data of the latter could expedite funding for Moderna’s other promising candidates such as CMV vaccine, any failures could discourage new collaborations, impacting the top-line growth.
+While positive interim data of the latter could expedite funding for Moderna’s other promising candidates such as the CMV vaccine, any failures could dry up funding from new collaborations, impacting the top-line growth.

 Source: koyfin